davidculemann/remix-shadcn-supabase-boilerplate-docs/docs/index.md

   <a href="/installation/installing" aria-label="Installation steps">
     <docs-card>
       <h4 class="text-green-brand">Shall we dance?</h4>
-      <p>Learn what it takes, and how, to install your own Boomerang Flow.</p>
+      <p>Learn what it takes, and how, to install your own Remix Shadcn Boilerplate.</p>
     </docs-card>
   </a>
   <a href="https://join.slack.com/t/boomerang-io/shared_invite/zt-pxo2yw2o-c3~6YvWkKNrKIwhIBAKhaw" aria-label="Remix API" target="_blank">
     <docs-card>
       <h4 class="text-red-brand">I'm stuck!</h4>
       <p>Need help?
 Want to contribute?
-Boomerang Flow is developed in the open with a helpful community.
+Remix Shadcn Boilerplate is developed in the open with a helpful community.
 Come and chat with us in Slack!</p>
     </docs-card>
   </a>
 </docs-cards>